 We’re working on increasingly complex websites.
 There’s a temptation to match this growth with increasingly complex solutions.
 But there’s a real value in keeping things simple...or at least _starting_ things simple.
 If you can build a solid robust foundation, there’s a good chance that your work will be future-friendly.
 Prepare to have your brain subtly rewired as we look beneath the surface-level implementation details of the web to reveal the semantic structure below.
 Whether you’re publishing content or building the latest hot app, the principle of progressive enhancement will change the way you think about your work.

 Icons are more than just pretty decorative graphics for sites and applications, they are little miracle workers.
 They summarize and explain actions, provide direction, offer feedback and even break through language barriers.
 Whether you design icons yourself or just need to be able to work with them, this session will take you through the whole process of designing and deploying resolution independent icons—from the initial brief, to choosing format or method to deploy them.
-On the way it will cover choosing the right metaphor, achieving visual balance, and using techniques such as icon fonts and SVG for scalable and lightweight distribution.
+On the way it will cover choosing the right metaphor, achieving visual balance, and using SVG for scalable and lightweight distribution.

 Good visual design means more than just faithfully adhering to your chosen layout grid or applying rounded corners.
 Thoughtful, coherent, and professional visual design will not only help you shape the user experience, but also inform people about what your site does, how it works, and what your brand stands for.
 It sets the stage for a user experience that's emotional as well as functional.
 In this session, Jenny will discuss fundamental aesthetic principles that can be applied to web experiences of all shapes and sizes, present some objective tools for creating or critiquing site aesthetics, and offer techniques on how to fold aesthetic thinking into the development process from day one.